josStorer/RWKV-Runner/README.md

 </div>

-#### Default configs do not enable custom CUDA kernel acceleration, but I strongly recommend that you enable it and run with int8 precision, which is much faster and consumes much less VRAM.
-Go to the Configs page and turn on `Use Custom CUDA kernel to Accelerate`.
+#### Default configs has enabled custom CUDA kernel acceleration, which is much faster and consumes much less VRAM.
+If you encounter possible compatibility issues, go to the Configs page and turn off `Use Custom CUDA kernel to Accelerate`.

 #### For different tasks, adjusting API parameters can achieve better results.
 For example, for translation tasks, you can try setting Temperature to 1 and Top_P to 0.3.